 The Governing Body can elect distinguished persons to Honorary Fellowships of the College.
 Honorary Fellows can be Old Members, Fellows, and Wardens, as well as persons with no previous academic connection to the college who the Governing Body chooses to honour.
 You can find a full list of our current Honorary Fellows here.

 Named to commemorate the founding year of the College, this new Fellowship may be conferred in recognition of significant cumulative philanthropy.

 Amenities and facilities

-Construction on the H B Allen Centre, with its 230 graduate rooms, research hotel and extensive space for research and related activities is planned to start in July 2016.
+Construction on the H B Allen Centre, with its 230 graduate rooms, facilities to house visiting academics and extensive space for research and related activities started in July 2016.